superform-xyz/experimental-4626/README.md

 ## Sample Implementation

 `MultiCore.sol` is an example implementation of inherited `MultiVault.sol` extension.
 It serves as a scaffold for multiple assets strategy manager contract (uff...).
-Accepts multiple underlying tokens and can route to multiple *Strategy* contracts (In sample implementation this are ERC4626 Vaults, free to be changed to Yearn-like `BaseStrategy`).
+Accepts multiple underlying tokens and can route to multiple _Strategy_ contracts (In sample implementation this are ERC4626 Vaults, free to be changed to Yearn-like `BaseStrategy`).
 It centralizes accounting and holds yield bearing assets under managment, effectivley becoming a MetaVault (Vault of Vaults).

+Features:

+- Multiple underlying tokens accepted
+- Holds all LP position inside of one ERC1155 token
+  - Access to batch operations
+  - Index-like token for basket of shares
+- Manage multiple yield generating strategies for each vaultId
+- WIP: exchangeRate between MultiVault managed LP-shares

 # Install